What Safety Equipment Is on an Aircraft?

 • Escape ropes: Some emergency exits open to the wings of the plane.
 These ropes attach to loops on the wings so passengers can use them to steady themselves while they exit the plane.

-• Evacuation slides: These slides are stored in the emergency exit doors and, once inflated and deployed, passengers can safely exit the plane without dropping from a dangerous height.
+• Evacuation slides: These slides are stored in the emergency exit doors, and once they are inflated and deployed, passengers can safely exit the plane without dropping from a dangerous height.

 • Break-in area: If emergency personnel need to force their way into the aircraft, a marked break-in area on top of the fuselage lets them know the most accessible place to cut into.